Moscow, Idaho, a Liberal hole in the Donut

 You can drive to Moscow, Idaho if you live in one of the neighboring states.

 Moscow is a great town to walk or ride your bike in.
 Feel free to drive, but keep in mind that everything is close together so hardly any time is lost during a leisurely walk.
 If you want to go beyond Moscow you can ride the commuter bus to Pullman, (an eight-mile drive), and back again.
 If you have a student with you, you ride for free.

 Downtown Moscow is filled with great food and lots of curio shops.
 Also, every Saturday morning in downtown’s Friendship Square is an authentic Farmer’s Market.
-There one can find fresh vegetables, ethnic jewelry, fresh bread and live entertainment.
-A visit during the Jazz Festival ensures hundreds of attractions everyday.
-Just pick up a program and choose from concerts, speeches, intimate performances and workshops.
+There one can find fresh vegetables, ethnic jewelry, fresh bread, and live entertainment.
+A visit to the Jazz Festival ensures hundreds of attractions every day.
+Just pick up a program and choose from concerts, speeches, intimate performances, and workshops.

 BEST UNUSUAL ATTRACTIONS